Convexity in partial cubes: the hull number

 \begin{lemma} A minimum hitting set for (open) interiors of a non-separating simple set $\mathcal{S}$ of Jordan curves can be computed in polynomial-time. \end{lemma} \begin{proof} We start by proving that finding a minimum hitting set for open interiors of a non-separating simple set $\mathcal{S}$ of Jordan curves is equivalent to finding a minimum clique cover of the intersection graph $I(\mathcal{S})$ of open interiors of $\mathcal{S}$:

 First, since all open interiors containing a given point in the plane form a clique in $I(\mathcal{S})$ every hitting set corresponds to a clique cover of $I(\mathcal{S})$.

-Second, we show that every inclusion maximal clique in $I(\mathcal{S})$ is witnessed by a point contained in all participating interiors.
+Second, we show that every inclusion maximal clique in $I(\mathcal{S})$ corresponds to a set of curves that have a point contained in the intersection of all their interiors.
 This is clear for cliques of size $1$ or $2$.
 By Observation~\ref{obs:pseudo}, if the open interiors of every triple $S_1,S_2,S_3\in\mathcal{S}$ mutually intersect, then their \emph{closed} interiors have a common point.
-We can apply the classical \emph{Topological Helly Theorem}~\cite{Hel-30}, i.e., for any family of pseudodiscs in which every triple has a point in common, all members have a point in common.
-Thus, any maximal clique of $I(\mathcal{S})$ is witnessed by a point contained in the intersection of all their \emph{closed} interiors.
+We can apply the planar version of the classical \emph{Topological Helly Theorem}~\cite{Hel-30}, i.e., for any family of \emph{closed homology cells} in which every triple has a point in common, all members have a point in common.
+(Since a pseudodisc is homeomorphic to a disc, it has trivial homology, which is the definition of closed homology cell.)
+Thus, any maximal clique of $I(\mathcal{S})$ corresponds to a set of curves that have a point contained in the intersection of all their \emph{closed} interiors.
 Now, since $\mathcal{S}$ is simple the intersection of more than two mutually intersecting closed interiors actually has to contain a region and not only a point.
-Thus, the maximal cliques are witnessed by points in the intersection of open interiors.
+Thus, the maximal cliques correspond to sets of curves that have a point contained in the intersection of all their open interiors.

 Since in a minimum clique cover the cliques can be assumed to be maximal, finding a minimum clique cover of $I(\mathcal{S})$ is equivalent to finding a minimum hitting set for the open interiors of $\mathcal{S}$.